mridang/serverless-servestatic-plugin/README.md

-A plugin for the Serverless framework to create a version alias for the Lambda function which is named after the current git SHA.
+A plugin for the Serverless framework to deploy the static assets into a separate deployment bucket.

-This makes it easier to deduce the version that is running.
+This ensures that that the lambda isn't invoked for serving assets which in turn reduces the costs and improves performace.

 > [!NOTE]
 > This plugin has only been tested with the AWS provider and will